sw33tsp0t/LockAll-Desktop-Icons-XY-Non-Transitionary-WINDOWS-RegVK/README.md

-# LockAll-Desktop-Icons-XY-Non-Transitionary-WINDOWS-RegVK-
+# LockAll-Desktop-Icons-XY-Non-Transitionary-WINDOWS-RegVK
-enables lock of all desktop icons posistion, without transition from alterior sources, such as, Resolution, App Adjustment, or Memory  Perfect for an Organized Desktop Worth Keeping in Perfect Placement Value. without Alterior Transitions
+Enables lock of all desktop icons posistion, without transition from alterior sources, such as, Resolution, App Adjustment, or Memory.
+Perfect for an Organized Desktop Worth Keeping in Perfect Placement Value, without Altercation.
+Still Holds Icon Movement Placement.
+Layer-Lock-Non-Transitionary REGVK.